-The Diffie-Hellman key used by the server to generate shared keys with clients using the cache-file dump-file

-Diffie-Hellman mode of TKEY.
+The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
 The server must be able to load the public and private keys from files in the working directory.
 In most cases, the key\name should be the server's host name.